dillbyrne/random-agent-spoofer/README.md

 # Icons #

-Icons are modified versions of those of the crystal project Licence : https://www.gnu.org/licenses/lgpl-2.1.html
+Icons are modified versions of those of the crystal project.

+Licence : https://www.gnu.org/licenses/lgpl-2.1.html

 # Note #